Striving for Christian Excellence

 For those who need extra help acquiring the skills needed for academic success, resource classes are available throughout elementary, junior high and high school.

-The size of the school—about 800 students—allows for excellent teacher-student ratios (1-10 overall) and individual attention.
+The size of the school—630 students—allows for excellent teacher-student ratios (1-10 overall) and individual attention.